LiixTT/AMS-IO-Agent/Knowledge_Base/01_CORE/KB_Agent/system_prompt.md

 Create and maintain a knowledge index for loaded modules.

 After loading each knowledge module, create and maintain a lightweight index that allows quick lookup and confirmation of key information.
-This index is independent of IR - it's a mental/work memory tool for the agent to quickly recall what knowledge has been loaded.
+This is a mental/work memory tool for the agent to quickly recall what knowledge has been loaded.

 1. **Index Structure**: For each loaded module, mentally record (or note down):
    - Module name/path: The full path or identifier of the loaded module